 Life happens to all of us.
 As a general rule of thumb, you should aim to have 3-6 months of living expenses on hand in case of emergency.
 By keeping a rainy day fund in a money market account, you’ll have quick access to the cash if/when you need it.
 In the meantime, the balance will be accruing interest while it sits in reserve.

 When figuring out how much you should have in your emergency fund, be sure to include all of your normal monthly expenses:

 For example, if all of the above amounts to $2,500 a month in spending, you should aim to have between $7,500 and $15,000 in your emergency fund.

 A Place to Save for Big Expenses

-For longer-term goals like retirement, you are likely better off to investing the money.
+For longer-term goals like retirement, you are likely better off to invest the money.
 Investing usually involves more risk, but has the potential for higher long term returns.

 Here are a few situations where it makes sense to save money in a money market account: